jlearman/nord-jRhodes3d/README.md

 The jRhodes3 sampleset has 5 velocity layers, but sadly Nord user samples are limited to a single velocity layer.
 I selected the middle layer, more or less.
-Some samples have tuning adjusted so that they layer nicely with Nord's EP8 Nefertiti Rhodes.
-I set the jRodes at dynamics level 2 and Nefertiti at dynamics level 3, so that Nefertiti provides the growl when I dig in.
+Some samples have tuning adjusted so that they layer nicely with the NE6 `EP8 Nefertiti Rhodes`.
+I set the jRhodes at dynamics level 2 and Nefertiti at dynamics level 3, so that Nefertiti provides the growl when I dig in.
-I set Nefertiti 3 to 3 dB lower.
+I set Nefertiti level 3 dB lower than the jRhodes.

 Two versions are provided:
 - jRhodes4d-st.nsmp3 - DYNAMICS not enabled, so no velocity-based filter